Once you're booked, this is where you want to come. Even if you haven't booked with us, you can read about our approach to filming below!

 The issue lies in the fact that we see things differently than a video camera does.
 When we walk into a room that is lit with LED lights, our brains automatically correct what we are seeing to something that we perceive as looking natural.
 A video camera can't do that.
 If we walk into a room that has a purple color from LED lighting, our brains are going to even things out for us, but the video camera is going to see everything in purple.

 Another issue with some LED lighting is that they flicker.
 Technically, LED lights pulse at a certain frequency per second and the video camera's shutter opens and closes a certain amount of times per second.
-If the LED pulse frequency is not a number that is a multiple of the video camera's shutter speed, then you can have flicker from the LEDs as well... although this is much less common.
+If the LED pulse frequency is not a number that is a multiple of the video camera's shutter speed, then you can have flicker from the LEDs as well... although this is much less common as LED's and the cameras become more advanced.

 We're not saying LED's are bad, we in fact offer LED lighting upgrades and think they're awesome!
 But a good mix of halogen lighting (normal ceiling or lamp type lighting) and LEDs will look both great to your eyes in person on the day of, and look great on film (as the halogen cancels out the 'washed out' effect LEDs can cause).